-- You should offer services CHAP accredits: home health, hospice, home medical equipment, private duty, pharmacy, infusion therapy nursing and public health.
+- You should offer services CHAP accredits: home health, hospice, home medical equipment, home care, pharmacy, and infusion therapy nursing.

 If your organization provides services under an emerging model of health care that does not exactly match those listed above, give us a call or send us an email to learn more about how we may be able to help.

 The following questions and answers reflect the type of information our customers have asked as they start on the path to accreditation.

 If you do not see the information you need, email us or call us at 202.862.3413.

 You complete and submit your application through CHAPLinQ.
 Your application is the first step in our four-step accreditation process.

 It varies by organization, but you should allow between 6 and 9 months to complete the entire accreditation process.
 In certain circumstances, we can move faster on this process.

 Which forms, policies and consultants does CHAP suggest I use to assist in the accreditation process?